 Yesterday I had the chance to lead a session for teachers on favorite tools for the reading classroom at the State of Maryland’s Annual Reading Conference.
 So what does this have to do with Google Cardboard?
 Well halfway through the session I shared Nearpod, a fantastic formative assessment (aka #FormativeTech) tool for teachers.
 In addition to embedding interactive activities there is the option to add a virtual reality experiences into your lesson.

-It was so much fun seeing teachers from across the state of Maryland standing up in the conference room and spinning around as they viewed a gorgeous panoramic picture of Santorini on their mobile devices.
+It was so much fun seeing teachers from across the state of Maryland standing up in the conference room.
+They were spinning around as they viewed a gorgeous panoramic picture of Santorini on their mobile devices.
 Earlier this year I wrote a post for Edutopia that talks more about the ways you can use virtual reality in the reading classroom which is why I was excited to share this Google Cardboard tip with teachers yesterday.
 Are you ready to get started with virtual reality and Google Cardboard in your classroom?
 Here are 9 tools for teaching with this powerful technology!

-Tip: If you don’t have access to mobile devices or a Google Cardboard headset most of this content can be viewed on a Chromebook, laptop or interactive whiteboard.
+If you don’t have access to mobile devices or a Google Cardboard headset most of this content can be viewed on a Chromebook, laptop or interactive whiteboard.

 Free Download: Grab this ebook for virtual reality in the classroom – click here for the free download.